rjPajaro/AI-Activity-Projects/README.md

 # AI-Activity-Projects
- A compilation of some Artificial Intelligence Homeworks that we had in our University.
+ A compilation of some Artificial Intelligence Homeworks that we had in Mapua University.